betrusted-io/xous-core/README.md

-The image should be written to location 0x2050_0000 (SPI ROM offset 0x50_0000), using the `provision-xous.sh` script inside [betrusted-scipts](https://github.com/betrusted-io/betrusted-scripts/blob/master/provision-xous.sh) running on a Betrusted provisioning harnell, that is a Raspberry Pi 4 with the appropriate debug hat attached, and the Precursor hardware plugged into the debug hat.
+The image should be written to location 0x2050_0000 (SPI ROM offset 0x50_0000), using the `provision-xous.sh` script inside [betrusted-scipts](https://github.com/betrusted-io/betrusted-scripts/blob/master/provision-xous.sh) running on a Betrusted provisioning harness, that is a Raspberry Pi 4 with the appropriate debug hat attached, and the Precursor hardware plugged into the debug hat.

 ## Try It Out on a Desktop